Antox/Antox/README.md

 ###TODO

 - Start adding fail-safes: Notify user when they're not connected to the internet, automatically try different DHT nodes if it can't connect to the first one, restart ToxService if it catches an exception, etc.
-- Fix app crashing when you launch barcode scanner then back out of it
 - When adding a friend, check the key is at least of proper length and only A-z 0-9
 - Implement a blocking list so that user never sees friend requests from a blocked ID (very low priority)